NLnetLabs/routinator/README.md

 Routinator will collect these statements into a local copy, verify their signatures, and construct a list of associations between IP address prefixes and AS numbers.
-It provides this information to routers supporting Route Origin Validation or can output it in a number of useful formats.
+It provides this information to routers supporting route origin validation (ROV) or can output it in a number of useful formats.

 ## System Requirements